MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \section{Experiments}

 In this section, we demonstrate the effectiveness of our proposed MacLaSa in the multi-aspect control setting through both automatic and human evaluations.
-Additionally, we provide further analysis on efficiency, visualization, and case studies.
+Additionally, we provide further analysis and visualization on efficiency, and case studies.